metinsaylan/wpcrawl-feeder/README.md

-# wpcrawl-feeder
+# WPCrawl Feeder

 Official WPCrawl plugin to create a crawl feed for WPCrawl external wordpress crawler.
-Read more on https://wpcrawl.com/
+Read more on <a href="https://wpcrawl.com/" target="_blank" rel="noopener noreferrer">WPCrawl</a>.